Scotch Corner rest area

 In the 1990s and early 2000s, Scotch Corner services had an uncertain future while plans to upgrade the A1 to motorway were discussed.
-Although the service area was unlikely to be in the way, at the time there was a limit on how many services could be signed from a motorway and given how small Scotch Corner is, it was likely that a rival would want to open up in a more flexible location on the new road.
+Although the service area was unlikely to be in the way, at the time there was a limit on how many service areas could be signed from a motorway and given how small Scotch Corner is, it was likely that a rival would want to open up in a more flexible location on the new road.
 As a safeguard, Moto acquired the nearby lorry park at Barton Park, and they use it to provide the facilities Scotch Corner lacks.

 In the event, no rivals materialised, and Moto chose to gradually refurbish Scotch Corner.
 They extended the front of the existing building to add M&S Simply Food and Greggs.
 The car parks were changed so that old Travelodge car park (also used by caravans) became the main car park, and what was left of the existing car park became an overflow facility.

 Construction of the new A1(M) was completed in 2017, with Scotch Corner signed as a "rest area".
 It's not clear what facilities are missing to prevent it being regarded as a full service area; it may simply be to avoid confusion with the truckstop.

 Moto proposed to upgrade the site to a full motorway service area in May 2021.
-This is part of a package of proposed improvements which includes building a new Costa by the entrance, installing 6 new electric vehicle charging points and reopening the Burger King drive thru.
+This is part of a package of proposed improvements which includes building a new Costa by the entrance, installing six new electric vehicle charging points and reopening the Burger King drive thru.
 Scotch Corner would cater for cars, coaches and motorcycles, while road signs would advise other vehicles that additional facilities are available at a refurbished Barton Park.
 Northern Powergrid is also planning to increase the electricity capacity at Scotch Corner as part of the works, to allow it to potentially become a charging hub in the future.